ligolang/ligo/gitlab-pages/docs/tezos/contracts/interop.md

 provide an empty string.

 :::info
-Alternatively, if annotations are not important you can also use plain tuples for pair's instead.
-Plain tuples don't have any annotations.
+Alternatively, if annotations are not important you can also use plain tuples for pairs instead.
+Plain tuples do not have any annotations.
 :::

 To use variables of type `michelson_or` you have to use `M_left` and